MUSIC PRODUCTION II

 1

-During the course they will learn how to decode a musical work through the examination of its concrete making, starting from its creative genesis up to its practical realization, with examples taken from different genres music of the 20th and 21st centuries.
+During the course students will learn to decode a musical work through the examination of its concrete making, starting from the creative genesis to its practical realization, with examples taken from different genres of 20th and 21st century music.
+In their analysis students learn to use appropriate specialized vocabulary, categories and concepts.

 No prerequisites or adavanced knowledge in music are required to attend the course.